Do any of the thoughts and situations below sound familiar to you?

-If you’ve ever answered yes to any of these, you’re not alone.
+If you have answered yes to any of these thoughts and situations, let us tell you, you are not alone.

 Dry and dehydrated skins have similar characteristics, but different underlying causes.

-I will show you how to identify whether you have dry or dehydrated skin, as well as the Do's and Do Not’s for each.
+We will show you how to identify whether you have dry or dehydrated skin, as well as the Do's and Dont's for each.

-DRY Skin - a skin type that you are born with
+DRY Skin - A skin type that you HAVE

 - Dry on the surface

-DEHYDRATED Skin - a skin condition that anyone can experience
+DEHYDRATED Skin - A skin condition that you can experience

 It’s also common to have dry skin and dehydrated skin at the same time.
 If by judging from above you are able to determine you have dehydrated skin, here’s another test to confirm your claim:

-Quick Test To Determine Your Skin's Dehydration Level
+Determine Your Skin's Dehydration Level with this TEST

-Part 1: Pinch test: Pinch the skin on your cheek to get a close-up view of the surface of your skin.
+Do the Pinch test - Pinch the skin on your cheek to get a close-up view of the surface of your skin.
 If you’re able to notice fine lines (not aging wrinkles) on the surface level, the issue could be dehydration.

-Part 2: Smile Test: Flash a beaming smile from ear to ear.
+Do the Smile Test - Flash a beaming smile from ear to ear.
 As you release your smile, you’ll want to check two places for any remaining fine lines:

 - Around your mouth area.